jenkinsci/ghprb-plugin/README.md

 github plugin (https://wiki.jenkins-ci.org/display/JENKINS/Github+Plugin)
 git plugin (https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin)

-### Installation:
+### Pre-installation:
 * Create a github 'bot' user for commenting in pull requests
 * then add the bot as a collaborator for your repository (if you are using organizations, set the Push & Pull rights for the bot).

+### Installation:
 * Install the plugin.
 * Go to ``Manage Jenkins`` -> ``Configure System`` -> ``Github pull requests builder`` section.
 * Set your bot's GitHub username and password.